ArrowrIcon Home icon

 Packaging of tobaccos

 Smokers had their favourite tobacco brands.
 One was not like another to them, and a very large range was available.
-It was normally sold in branded tins, although I understand that it could be bought loose, although one couldn't be sure where that came from - see Peter Johnson's recollection of cigarette butts in cinemas!
+It was normally sold in branded tins, although I understand that it could be bought loose, although you couldn't be sure where that came from - see Peter Johnson's recollection of cigarette butts in cinemas!

 Range of old tobacco brands, known as' shag'.